josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 <p style="text-align:left">Requires more strategy:</p>

-- First, cut the canopy down to the ground.
-Loppers are preferred tool.
+- First, cut the canopy down to the ground (eg. loppers).
-- Dig surrounding the stump about 1' away from center.
-If shovel can't cut the root dig until roots are exposed and use loppers.
+- Shovel jab 1' around stump to cut roots.
+If shovel can't cut, dig to expose roots and use loppers.
 - Pry up with bar.

 Tips:

+- Wait for wet soil, see [GreenCast soil moisture map](https://www.greencastonline.com/tools/soil-moisture)
 - Be careful!
 Know when its too big.
 - Regular stretching and exercise can boost your skill.
-- Easier when soil is wet.

 #### Vines

 - Sweet Autumn Clematis you can role each strand into a ball, find root ball, and dig about 12" down to get root ball
 - English Ivy and Fortune's Spindle are impossible, there isn't a root ball; use another method like Exhaustion

+#### GIST Handbook and Tools

+Global Invasive Species Team [Weed Control Methods Handbook](https://www.invasive.org/gist/handbook.html) and [tool reviews](https://www.invasive.org/gist/tools.html) have a lot of tips and ideas.

+Note: I've theorized about some of those tools

 ### 10. Wilding